Bandadad/Bearing-Capacity/README.md

 This code is presently only applicable to computing settlement at the centerpoint of the foundation

+Settlement is estimated from the following equation:

+Settlement:           ΔH = 𝑞 ⋅ B'⋅ (1-ν²)/Es ⋅ m ⋅ 𝐼𝑠 ⋅ 𝐼𝑓

+Instructions for use:
+In "design_chart_imperial.py":
 Specify the foundation embedment depth, "D", and shape ratio (B/L) as "Shape" for the shallow foundation.

 Next, specify the backfill and foundation parameters: